GoekeLab/awesome-nanopore/README.md

 Wan, Y.K., Hendra, C., Pratanwanich, P.N. & Göke, J. Beyond sequencing: machine learning algorithms extract biology hidden in Nanopore signal data. *Trends in Genetics* (2021). https://doi.org/10.1016/j.tig.2021.09.001.

 ## What is an awesome list?
-According to [the official awesome Github repository](https://github.com/sindresorhus/awesome), an awesome list on GitHub is "a curation of actual awesome stuff", so an awesome list only includes items that has been reseached on by a contributor who would personally recommend the items.
+According to [the official awesome Github repository](https://github.com/sindresorhus/awesome), an awesome list on GitHub is "a curation of actual awesome stuff", so an awesome list only includes items that has been researched by a contributor who would personally recommend the items.
 To learn more, please read [the official awesome manifesto](https://github.com/sindresorhus/awesome/blob/main/awesome.md).

 ## Contact
 This repository was created by [Yuk Kei Wan](https://github.com/yuukiiwa).